Nifalu/ba-thesis/dmi-basilea-thesis/content/methodology.typ

 = Methodology <methodology>

-#todo-missing("Update the Algorithm look.
-Add a optional title, input-output, line numbers etc. ")

-There are three main types analysis techniques:
+There are three main types of analysis techniques:
-- *White box testing* where the analyst has full knowledge about the thing he is analysing.
+- *White box testing*, where the analyst has full knowledge of the thing being analysed.
-- *Black box testing* where the analyst only observes the behaviour without any knowledge about the internals of the thing he is analysing.
+- *Black box testing*, where the analyst only observes the behaviour without knowing anything about the internals of the thing being analysed.
-- *Gray box testing* is somewhere in between white box and black box testing.
+- *Gray box testing*, which is somewhere in between white box and black box testing.

-In a MCS (@mcs), each component individually might work as intended but together they can still produce dangerous outcomes.
-And as the number of possible states a MCS system increases exponentially with every added component, grasping all of them becomes rather impossible for humans.
-We decided to target an approach where we retrieve as much information as possible out of the programs themselves and reduce additional human input where possible.
+In a Multi-Component System, each component can work as intended and produce valid outputs, but a dangerous combination of valid states may result in system failure.
+As the number of possible states in an MCS system increases exponentially with every added component, it becomes impossible for humans to grasp them all.
+The approach presented in this chapter retrieves as much information as possible from the programs themselves, reducing the need for additional human input.

-We analyse a MCS in three phases.
-In phase one we retrieve information about the systems structure that we later need in phase two for the simulation.
-In a last phase we stich together our results to build a graph representation of all possible communication paths found during the simulation.
+The analysis of such a system can be divided into three phases.
+In phase one, information is retrieved about the system's structure.
+In phase two, the system's components are symbolically executed and their input/output behaviour analysed.
+In the final phase, the results are stitched together to create a graphical representation of all the possible communication paths identified during the simulation.

 #figure(
   supplement: [Figure],